Canon 200D vs Sony A7S II

 - More legacy lens friendly: Can use many non-native lenses via adapters.

 - More heavily discounted: Has been on the market for longer (launched in September 2015).

-If the count of relative strengths (bullet points above) is taken as a measure, the match-up finishes in a tie (12 points each).
+If the count of relative strengths (bullet points above) is taken as a measure, the A7S II emerges as the winner of the match-up (14 : 12 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.

 Expert reviews: Canon 200D vs Sony A7S II